aliirfaan/laravel-simple-otp/README.md

         $modelId = 1;
         $yourExampleModelObj = App\ExampleModel::find($modelId);

-        // generate OTP
+        // generate OTP, it will return hashed/unhashed based on configuration key otp_should_encode
         $otpCode = $otpHelperService->generateOtpCode();
-        // hash OTP, call this function even if you do not want to hash, it will return hashed/unhashed based on configuration key otp_should_encode
-        $hashedOtpCode = $otpHelperService->hashOtpCode($otpCode);

         // model type can be anything but it must be unique if you want to send OTP to multiple model classes
         // it can also be the class name of the object.
 You get it using new \ReflectionClass($yourExampleModelObj))->getShortName()